Muttsuri/CheatSheet/README.md

 ### Loopback IP:
 - v4 -> 127.0.0.1
 - v6 .> ::1

+Think *Localhost*
-- **Note:** Loopback IPv4 address stands in the A class range and its a good anchor point for the limit of the Type A
+**Note:** Loopback IPv4 address stands in the A class range and its a good anchor point for the limit of the Type A

 ### Subneting Masks